-In accordance with the relevant Occupational Health and Safety Legislation for the region you are working in (reference to state legislation is listed below), this report serves as confirmation that each model type Genie Boom, referenced above, has undergone a risk assessment and conforms to the applicable market standard (i.e. AS 1418.10).
+In accordance with the relevant Occupational Health and Safety Legislation for the region you are working in (reference to state legislation is listed below), this report serves as confirmation that each model type Genie Boom referenced above, has undergone a risk assessment and conforms to the applicable market standard (i.e. AS 1418.10).
 This risk assessment investigates the potential hazards associated with operation, maintenance, servicing, inspection, transportation and storage of the above referenced plants.

 Our aim is to help ensure people at work (and any other personnel) are protected against health and safety risks associated with the use of the plant detailed within this report.
-Possible hazards and risks are to be assessed with respect to the use of the plant, on any jobsite, and control measures need to be incorporated, prior to the plants use, to maximise safety.
+Possible hazards and risks are to be assessed with respect to the use of the plant on any job site and control measures need to be incorporated prior to the plants use to maximise safety.
 For each identified risk, the designed control measures have been implemented to reduce these risks as far as practicable.
-Any residual risks, and their required control measures, can be found on the plants safety decals and in the operators, service and safety manuals.
+Any residual risks and their required control measures, can be found on the plant safety decals and in the operator's, service and safety manuals.

-Each model type receives a Plant Design Registration number as well as a Certificate of Test and Compliance, through a third party consulting firm, that confirms the conformity to the applicable standard.
-Both of these documents can be provided to the owner/user at their request.
+Each model type receives a 'Certificate of Test and Compliance' through a third party consulting firm that confirms the conformity to the applicable standard.
+Both of these documents can be provided to the purchaser/user at their request.

-In accordance with the listed legislation, the information required to be supplied to the Purchaser, or User, of the plant by the designer, manufacturer, supplier and importer can be found in the operators and service manuals.
+In accordance with the listed legislation, the information required to be supplied to the purchaser/user of the plant by the designer, manufacturer, supplier and importer can be found in the operator's and service manuals.

-The listed legislation provides information, for employees, employers, plant installers etc., regarding providing a safe working environment.
-To assist in this effort, Genie also provides both operators and service manuals for their products which provides information regarding residual risks and their control measures.
-In addition to these manuals there may be industry safe use standards for the products that can also be used to help with identifying potential hazards on the jobsite (e.g. AS 2550.10).
+The listed legislation provides information for employees, employers, plant installers etc.; regarding providing a safe working environment.
+To assist in this effort, Genie also provides both operator's and service manuals for their products which provides information regarding residual risks and their control measures.
+In addition to these manuals there may be industry safe use standards for the products that can also be used to help with identifying potential hazards on the job site (e.g. AS 2550.10).